apache/tvm/docs/dev/relay_intro.rst

 The Module can be viewed as a ``Map<GlobalVar, Function>``.
 Here GlobalVar is just an id that is used to represent the functions in the module. ``@muladd`` and ``@myfunc`` are GlobalVars in the above example.
 When a CallNode is used to call another function, the corresponding GlobalVar is stored in the op field of the CallNode.
-It contains a level of indirection -- we need to look up body of the called function from the modele using the corresponding GlobalVar.
+It contains a level of indirection -- we need to look up body of the called function from the module using the corresponding GlobalVar.
 In this particular case, we could also directly store the reference to the Function as op in the CallNode.
 So, why do we need to introduce GlobalVar?
 The main reason is that GlobalVar decouples the definition/declaration and enables recursion and delayed declaration of the function.